-Please contact the Company's HSE Manager for clarification on any HSE policies, rules or procedures.
+Please contact a Supervisor for clarification on any HSE policies, rules or procedures.

 Dress Code (CP-8)

 The standard dress code for the Company office workers is business casual.
 While employees are expected to exercise sound judgment in determining appropriate business casual attire, this means different things to different people.
 Given the variety of trends and the pace at which styles change, it is impossible to prescribe ideal business casual attire.
 Therefore, good judgment should be the guide.
 If unsure whether something is appropriate to wear, assume it will probably be considered not appropriate.